 Workers aged 25 to 54 years form the majority of allowed chronic exposures and effects claims over the past 10 years.
 The leading industry sector was schedule 2, followed closely by services.
 There is a relatively even split in the percentage of allowed claims for male (56%) and female workers (44%) in this category.

 Claims for acute exposures and effects

 Acute exposures and effects describe medical conditions that arise immediately after exposure to a chemical, biological or physical agent in the workplace.
-Between 2007 and 2016, these claims accounted for nearly two-thirds of allowed occupational disease claims while still having the smallest proportion of benefit costs.
-Exposures to infectious disease from needle sticks, sharps, or bites accounted for the majority of these claims.
+Between 2008 and 2017, these claims accounted for nearly two-thirds of allowed occupational disease claims while still having the smallest proportion of benefit costs.
+Exposures to infectious disease from needle sticks or bites account for the majority of these claims.